Thomas & Friends: Music

 Mike O'Donnell and Junior Campbell composed the show's original main title theme, incidental music and 36 songs; these were used for series 1–7, comprising 182 episodes and music videos between 1984 and 2003.
 The instruments for series 1–2 were synthesised with the Roland Jupiter-6 and instruments for series 3–7 were synthesised with the E-mu Proteus sound module.

 In 2004, Robert Hartshorne took O'Donnell and Campbell's place as composer, while Ed Welch became the show's songwriter from Series 8 to The Great Discovery.
 Welch left after The Great Discovery.
 Hartshorne took his place as songwriter from Series 12 and onwards.
 From Day of the Diesels/2011-2016, Robert's son Peter Hartshorne helped him with the music.

 In 2016, the Hartshornes left the series, and Chris Renshaw and Oliver Davis took their places.

-A new theme song was introduced in 2018.
+A new theme song was introduced in 2018 to accommodate the Big World, Big Adventures! rebrand.

 Head writer

 Since series 12, there has been a head writer for the series.
 Prior to the introduction of a head writer, the script editor performed similar duties.
 Sharon Miller served as head writer from series 12–16, when she was replaced by Andrew Brenner.
 Brenner had written many "Thomas" stories for various magazines, as well as his own original stories (several of which were later adapted for television episodes in Series 3 and Series 5, and for which he had remained uncredited).
 Brenner had been a writer of several other children's animated series, such as Angelina Ballerina, Tractor Tom, Fireman Sam, Spot, Poppy Cat, and Binka, as well as being the creator of Caribou Kitchen and Humf, and writer for several magazines featuring children's characters such as The Real Ghostbusters, Fireman Sam, and Thomas's sister series Tugs.
 He took over as head writer for Thomas for King of the Railway, serving in this capacity until leaving during the twenty-third series.
 David Stoten succeeded him as head writer for the twenty-fourth series.
-Sharon Miller has also been the voice director since the second CGI animated film Misty Island Rescue,and continues to work on the series in this capacity.
+Sharon Miller has also been the voice director since the second CGI animated film Misty Island Rescue, and continued to work on the series in this capacity until its end.